Install Infinite Scale on a Server

 -v

-option as it will delete ALL volumes.List the docker volumesdocker volume ls
+option as this will delete ALL volumes.List the docker volumesdocker volume ls

 Delete the docker certs volumedocker volume rm ocis_full_certs